edubart/arraymancer-demos/README.md

 This benchmark consists of a classification on 209 RGB 3x64x64 images, classifying them as cats or noncats.
 The model is a logistic unit.
-Simple gradient descent is used.
+Simple batch gradient descent is used.

 | Framework | Backend | Forward/Backward Pass Time  |
 |---|---|---|